 Digital Jersey has for instance created a start-up initiative dedicated to support entrepreneurs who are looking to launch innovative, scalable and tech-driven businesses in the island.
 This initiative includes business plan support and assistance obtaining working permissions and housing rights.

-Digital Jersey alone ran 190 events, with 3000 attendees in 2018, but networking groups are also popular in Jersey.
-The most popular meetup is TEKEX, a networking group aimed at bringing like minded business people together in the digital arena, and with an aim of accelerating digital business in Jersey.
+There is a strong collaborative tech community in Jersey that helps tech companies and start-ups build connections and grow.
+Networking groups are popular in Jersey, the most popular meetup being TEKEX, a networking group aimed at bringing like-minded business people together in the digital arena, and with an aim of accelerating digital business in Jersey.
 Tech Tribes was also popular and as was Channel Islands Alteryx User Group, a group focusing on software designed to make advanced analytics accessible to any data worker.

 There also is a growing movement to promote diversity, with a number of initiatives aiming to reduce the gap between men and women’s employment in the sector: for example Women in Tech Jersey and Beaulieu Institute of Technology.

-Over 1,000 jobs have been created in the digital tech economy over the last ten years, with over 3,000 individuals working in the digital tech economy in 2019, compared with 2,050 in 2010 which a significant contribution to the island’s economy.
-The telecoms industry alone employs over 500 staff and in 2018, it enabled Jersey to complete the rollout of its full fibre network to 40,000 homes and premises, making it the second jurisdiction in the world to have implemented this.
+Over 1,000 jobs have been created in the digital tech economy over the last ten years, with over 3,000 individuals working in the digital tech economy in 2021, compared with 2,050 in 2010 which a significant contribution to the island’s economy.

 However, likewise with many tech clusters, talent supply is a challenge for continuing growth of Jersey’s digital tech ecosystem.
 Employees with technical skills are the most difficult to recruit for, especially software developers, graphic designers and data analysts.
 This has led to a number of initiatives to support digital and tech businesses such as the Work Permissions assistance scheme implemented by Digital Jersey